This is Angela Koncz.

 I can report that Fuller Center for Housing no longer operates out of Suffolk, VA, though they still operate out of many other locations all over the US.

 A funny thing happens when you start to research Angela Koncz and lawsuits.
 As discussed above, it turns out she, her husband and organizations she is involved with get sued A LOT.
 Most of the cases are contractors who did not get paid.
 But there are a few to note.

-Like when she was sued by Habitat for Humanity (who operates under the local name Southhampton Roads Habitat).
-The charity she ran then started working with Habitat for Humanity and in the end, Habitat for Humanity sued her for creating another similarly named charity and then using that charity for her own fundraising.
+Like when she was sued by Habitat for Humanity (who operates under the local name Southhampton Roads Habitat)?
+Habitat for Humanity sued her because she created another charity that was similarly named as the Habitat and then using that charity for her own fundraising.
 Did I mention that she did all this after Habitat for Humanity fired her for inappropriate fundraising in the first place?

-Oh, and that “disgruntled volunteer” mentioned in the last link above?
+Oh, and that “disgruntled volunteer” mentioned one of the links above?
 That is her sister.
 She actually does live in Bedford currently.
 Maybe you should call her and ask her about that?